2nd March 2020

 Q: For which grammar and independent schools do you prepare children?

 A: All no-fee consortium grammar schools in Birmingham, Shropshire, Walsall, Warwickshire and Wolverhampton whose entrance tests are set by the University of Durham CEM.
 I also prepare students wishing to prepare for scholarships and bursaries for the 'premier league' independent school.
-(Please see the page <independent Schools 11+> for more information.)
+(Please see the pages <online tuition> and <independent Schools 11+> for more information.)

 Q: Do you offer tuition in the school holidays?